coto/coto.github.io/_i18n/en/_posts/2026-03-28-kiro-ia-first-camino-miedo.markdown

 // AI Leadership · Technical Opinion · March 2026

 {:.ai-lead}
 In recent months, the term **"AI First"** has gone from being a strategic vision to becoming the epitaph of corporate common sense.
-Many companies, blinded by the gleam of theoretical efficiency and cost savings, have decided to hand the keys of the kingdom to algorithms that, while excellent stochastic parrots, lack what truly sustains an industry: **judgment**.
+Many companies, blinded by the gleam of theoretical efficiency and cost savings, or sometimes by the fear of being eaten alive by the competition, have decided to hand the keys of the kingdom to algorithms that, while excellent stochastic parrots, lack what truly sustains an industry: **judgment**.

 ---